supertriodo/Arena-Tracker/README.md

 * Open Qt Creator and open Arena Tracker project.
  * Open File or project...
 Look for ArenaTracker.pro
 * In the botton left set the build to Release and Run.
-* Copy HSCards directory to the build dir, to the same place the executable is.

 If you build on Mac check:
 * https://github.com/supertriodo/Arena-Tracker/issues/1